I Need Help Claiming Bicycle Accident Compensation in NSW

 Are You Eligible To Make A Claim?

-The Motor Accident Injuries Act 2017 provides bicycle riders and their passengers, to claim compensation for injuries sustained if they are involved in a motor vehicle accident, provided it can be established that the accident was the fault of the owner or driver of the motor vehicle.
+The Motor Accident Injuries Act, 2017 provides bicycle riders and their passengers with the right to claim compensation for injuries sustained if they are involved in a motor vehicle accident, provided it can be established that the accident was the fault of the owner or driver of the motor vehicle.
 When making a cycling accident compensation claim, the claim is brought against the CTP insurer for the vehicle at fault.

 What Is Your Next Step?

-Once those who have been injured have been provided with the proper medical treatment, Brydens Lawyers should be consulted to determine whether a claim is available for compensation.
+Once those who have been injured have received appropriate medical treatment, Brydens Lawyers should be consulted to determine whether a claim for compensation is available.

 When Should You Consult A Lawyer About Making A Claim?